Sponsor a child in Vietnam

 Many families in the central province of Gia Lai are in desperate need of support due to poor social and economic conditions.
 The severity of the situation prompted local authorities to appeal to SOS Children for our help.
 The result is SOS Children's Village Pleiku, our latest project in Vietnam.
-The Village is not finished yet but when it opens will offer a home to up to 140 children, alongside vital support to vulnerable families in the area.

-SOS Children's Villages in Vietnam: A new leaf in my life
+SOS Children's Villages in Vietnam: Bao's story

 SOS Children's Villages of Vietnam